hyharry/unit_square_cell/README.md

 If new features are added, you can use files in [test](test/) to carry out unit tests.

-__Please note that all the results are tested under python 2.7 and FEniCS 1.6.0__
+__Please note that all the results are tested under python 3.6.7 and FEniCS 2019.1.0__

+this project is revived, and adapted to the mentioned versions above

+all the test is done via docker images - quay.io/fenicsproject/stable:current

+one could try and test ipy-nb with the following command `docker run --name old_unit_cell_jupy -w /home/fenics -v $(pwd):/home/fenics/shared -d -p 127.0.0.1:8888:8888 quay.io/fenicsproject/stable:current 'jupyter-notebook --ip=0.0.0.0'`